Fuck Your End Of Year Lists, These Are The Only Reviews Mac DeMarco Should Care About

 “Hi buttcheek!
 I’m selling an old pair of shoes!” were the words that buck-teethed snot-nosed breakout star Mac DeMarco tweeted over the Christmas vacation, before putting a pair of his stinky, rotting Vans on eBay.

-The shoes ended up selling for a whopping $21,000 (£13,800)—the equivalent of 4,600 Tesco meal deals or one month’s rent on a penthouse in Central London.
+The shoes ended up selling for a whopping $21,000 (£13,800)—the equivalent of 6,583 Happy Meals or one month’s rent on a penthouse in Central London.
 That seems a hefty amount.
 Mac DeMarco isn’t John Lennon, he’s just a kid with a cute smile and a penchant for sticking drumsticks up his butt.
 At best, it’s a shaky investment, whoever parted with their cash must hope that DeMarco has not reached his premiership musically, that one day those shoes could be worth as much as say, Harry Styles vomit.

 Videos by VICE